 - Gather copies of the novels to be used for Literature Circles.
 Try to find books of near the same length if possible.
 Student choice is important, but sometimes we have assigned books for our curriculum and that will work in a Literature Circle as well.
 Check with your library for extra copies of a particular title or check with Scholastic Book Clubs.
 I've found great bargains in the Tab Book Club that my high school students love.

 - Create a simple rubric that evaluates each student on performance of their role, comprehension of book, and cooperative behavior in the group.
 Go over the rubric with students.

 Begin with a short book talk about each novel from which students are allowed to choose.

 Have each student write their first and second choice of a novel and form groups based on what students want to read.
 You will have to balance the groups by the number of copies you have and such, but usually students are willing to compromise.

-Groups begin reading the novels.
+Have groups begin reading the novels.
 Either the teacher or the group may decide to chunk the reading so that everyone knows the expected pace.
 Some teachers assign chapters as homework and use the class time for discussion, but try to allow at least some class time for group shared reading.
-I've found that the more that is assigned as homework, the less involved students are in their groups, especially if a student comes unprepared.
-This situation could negatively influence both the effectiveness and the student enthusiasm for Literature Circles, so think carefully about how the novel will be read.
+I've found that the more reading and response that is assigned as homework, the less involved students are in their groups, especially if a student comes unprepared.
+This situation could negatively influence both the effectiveness and the student enthusiasm for Literature Circles, so think carefully about how the novels will be read.